reujab/ramon/README.md

 to = "you@{{host}}"
 limit = "10/m"
 # When a notification is dispatched, wait 10 seconds to see
-# if another action of the same type occurs, and aggregate
+# if another notification with the same id is dispatched,
-# them into one notification.
-If this process repeats for
+# and aggregate them into one notification.
+If this process
-# longer than 1 minute, send the notification immediately.
+# repeats for longer than 1 minute, send the notification immediately.
 aggregate = "10s"
 aggregate_timeout = "1m"
 notify = "default"